YvFrey/training-github-copilot/trainings-tasks/06_vibe_coding.md

 ## 🎯 Module VI: Vibe Coding — The Integrated Exploration Challenge

-### 📚 Goal: Implement a functional prototype feature based on a high-value, creative use case, leveraging the Vibe Coding framework
+### 📚 Goal: Implement a functional prototype feature based on a high-value, creative use case
 ---

 ### 🧠 Vibe Coding Developer's Framework